N2IT/phase4-fullstack-project/README.md

 Start with Quote Pro now and explore how our tailored roles can enhance your business's efficiency and productivity.
 Each role is designed to fit seamlessly into your workflow, ensuring you and your team can achieve more, faster.</li>

-## Key Features

-- Resources include Account, User, Customer, Quotes, & Configurations

-- As an Aministrator you have full CRUD permissions: Create, Read, Update, or Delete all resources within the application.

-- As a Manager you have more limited CRUD permissions by resource: Create, Read, Update, or Delete any resource except for Account.

-- As a Sales role your permissions are further restricted so you focus more on customer acquisition and quote management.

 ## Permissions by Role